jarokaz/tpu-gke-sandbox/examples/xpk/README.md

 ## **xpk** and container images

 By default, when xpk prepares a workload it layers the local directory (--script-dir) into the base docker image, uploads the updated image to your project's Container Registry, and references the uploaded image in the JobSet template.
 You can specify the base docker image through the `--base-docker-image` parameter.
-If you do not specify the base image, xpk attempt to create one using the default settings embedded in `xpk.py` and a local installation of **docker**.
+If you do not specify the base image, xpk attempt to create one using the default settings embedded in `xpk.py`. **xpk** relies on the local installation of **docker**.

 If you don't want this layering behavior, you can specify the image to use through the `--docker-image` parameter.